ryanquincypaul/fairpay/README.md

 A Clojure powered web service providing fair wage calculations as well as determination of FLSA compliance.

 ## Example
-This is currently hosted at the url below.
+This is no longer hosted, below is an example call if it was still running at it's old location on Azure.
 ```
 curl http://fairpay.azurewebsites.net/fairpay/weekly-earnings?minimum_wage=7.25&hours_worked=50&gross_wages=300
 ```